 how to know when the washing machine has finished

-You more need a smart plug than a smart device
+You just need a smart plug with energy monitoring

-- The idea is simple: leave the smart plug permanently on with the appliance plugged into it.
-Get your home automation software to monitor the current flowing.
-The washing machine has finished some time after the current drops to a level level .
+The idea is simple: leave the smart plug permanently switched on and the appliance plugged into it.
+Get your home automation software to monitor the current flowing via a routine / automation.
+The routine needs to wait until the current to the washing machine drops to a low level .

-- I don’t want my water heater running all the day.
-I use a Sonoff POW2 (above) to switch off a water heater when the tank thermostat switches it off.
+I don’t want my water immersion heater running all the day.
+I use a Sonoff POW2 (shown above) to switch off my water heater when the tank thermostat switches it off.

-- Use a smart plug with an electric iron, or panini press to ensure that they aren’t left on.
-You’ll need a home automation automation (routine) that watches for high current use and turns off the plug after say, an hour.
+You can use an energy monitoring smart plug with an electric iron, or panini press or curling tongs to ensure that a device isn’t left switched on.
+You need to make a home automation (aka routine) that watches for high current and then turns off the smart plug after say, an hour.